Emmanuel Agyemang-Badu

-Emmanuel Agyemang-Badu (born 2 December 1990), known mononymously as Badu (/bɑːˈduː/ bah-DOO-'), is a Ghanaian professional footballer who played as a midfielder.
-He has earned 78 caps for the Ghana national team.
+Emmanuel Agyemang-Badu (born 2 December 1990), known mononymously as Badu (/bɑːˈduː/ bah-DOO-'), is a Ghanaian former professional footballer who played as a midfielder.
+He earned 78 caps for the Ghana national team.

 Club career

 Early career

 Born in Berekum, Bono Region, Badu began his career at a local club Berlin F.C. before later signing for Berekum Arsenal.
 Badu was announced in the Ghana Premier League All Star Team on 21 May 2007.

 On 11 July 2008, Badu left Berekum Arsenal, signing a one-year loan contract with Asante Kotoko.

 Badu had trials in England with Middlesbrough in August 2008 and at Wolverhampton Wanderers three months later.

 Badu then signed on 16 April 2009, a six-month loan contract with Recreativo de Huelva, on loan from Berlin FC.
 Reuters quoted a source from a Berlin FC official, that the loan cost Recreativo about €30,000 (US$40,000), while Associated Press reported his new club holds an option for a contract between 30 June 2012 and the loan would be effective until the opening of 2009 summer transfer window.
 His contract with the Spanish club Recreativo de Huelva was dissolved in September 2009 and he moved back to Asante Kotoko.